13 ways to lower your cell phone bill

 - Select Cellular or Mobile Data

-- Scroll down the screen to view your data usage per app.
+- Scroll down to view your data usage per app for the current period

 Android data usage